ruarai/UnimelbTimetablingApp/README.md

 ### Prefer Less days

 Sorts the timetables according to number of scheduled days.
 This choice receives higher preference over 'Prefer Later Starts'.
 Unticking this will prefer timetables with more days scheduled.

+### Clashing

+The generator will always prefer to generate timetables that do not clash.
+If clashing is necessary, the timetables will be sorted so as to reduce the number of clashes.